 The good news is that each CDN platform has some flavour of these features, and it's up to you to pick which combination of pricing and feature mix suits your needs.

 How to Setup Your Site Behind a CDN

-Once you've decided on a CDN platform, there are a few things you can do to get started.
+Once you've decided on a CDN platform, you can do a few things to get started.